Scandinavia and the World comic shows characters each representing France, Germany, Australia, Italy, and Russia.

 Economics

-This creates an atmosphere of an informed public.
+This creates an atmosphere of transparency, and thus an informed public.
 When everyone knows how much everything is selling for and who has it, they can make informed decisions in their trading.
 They can prevent themselves from being ripped off or having someone take advantage of them.
 This prevents the market from falling into the hands of the few in secret.
 I know several guys that could tell me off the top of their head how much gold their new sword is currently worth, but have no idea how their 401k is invested.

 Derivatives trading has turned the stock market into even more of a casino.
-Some people would say that the lack of regulation was the reason for the economic collapse, but I submit that the lacking factor is transparency.
+Some people would say the lack of regulation was the reason for the economic collapse, but I submit that the lacking factor is transparency.
 We don’t need small groups of easily influenced government officials drawing a salary from our taxes to oversee the markets, when we could easily demand transparency through our laws.

 Religion

-I’m not sure why God would have a problem with AIDS sufferers using condoms with their wives/husbands.
+I’m not sure why God would have a problem with AIDS sufferers using condoms with their partners.
 I can’t think of any reason this would be good design.
 We live in an overpopulated world and our natural resources are wearing thin.
 Perhaps we should consider telling everyone that God thinks contraception is not only perfectly acceptable, but a good thing and handing out condoms to anyone who wants them.

 Also, it’d be hilarious to see if any holier than thou types suddenly try to become gay just so they have a better shot at heaven.
-We’ll see what they think about the whole homosexuality being a choice thing then.
+We’d see what they think about the whole homosexuality being a choice thing then.

 Recent Events